Low Oil Pressure: Diagnosis and Fixes

 Why Does My Car Idle Rough When AC Is On?

 Last Tuesday, 3:47 PM—heat index 104°F—a sweating guy in a 2016 Honda Civic LX rolled into my shop looking like he’d seen a ghost.
 “It’s doing this every time I hit the AC,” he said, mimicking violent shaking.
 His knuckles were white on the steering wheel.
-I popped the hood and saw it immediately: … Read more
+I popped the hood and saw it immediately: RPMs … Read more

 Engine Rough Idle: Causes and Solutions